 - Support in school from well trained, highly skilled mentors.

 - Opportunities to visit a range of partnership schools to support their professional development.

 - Excellent formative assessment by a range of professionals including core tutors for maths and English supporting your progress towards QTS status.

 - A highly supportive and nurturing team.

 - Excellent employability as NQTs – a high percentage of our trainees are offered jobs in our partnership schools, over 75% each year, with most others employed in Essex, and others employed in other counties.

 - A real voice to helping to further improve outcomes for future trainees.

 At EPS, we are proud that we continually strive to get better and better, improving outcomes for our trainees and enabling them to become the best teachers they can be.
-This was highlighted in the key strengths from our latest Ofsted Inspection (June 2011).

 If you are interested in training with us please contact us directly.